Home Study Opportunities for International Students in New Zealand: The 2026 ROI Guide for Indian Families

 On average, most applications are processed within 4 to 8 weeks.
 However, with the 2026 digital upgrades, well-documented applications are often decided in as little as 12–25 days.
 Apply at least 3 months before your course starts to avoid the peak season rush.

-2. Can I work more than 20 hours a week on a student visa?
 Yes!
 Under the new 2026 rules, eligible tertiary students can now work up to 25 hours per week during term time.
 During scheduled holidays, you can still work full-time.

 3. What is the minimum bank balance required for a NZ student visa?